-The signs are fairly obvious – but what it’s looking for here are people whose accounts might have suddenly surges in followers, especially if they have a high count from people in foreign countries - both well-recognised indicators of fraud.
+The signs are fairly obvious.
+What it’s looking for here are people whose accounts might have sudden surges in followers, especially if they have a high count from accounts in foreign countries, both well-recognised indicators of fraud.

-Dordain says that this wave of checks will result in a cull of 80% of the accounts it has identified as people potentially worth working with.
+Dordain says that this wave of checks will result in a cull of 80% of the accounts it has identified as influencers potentially worth working with.